icpc/ccs-specs/Contest_API.md

 | team\_id          | ID ?      | The team that this account is for.
 Required iff type is `team`.
 | person\_id        | ID ?      | The person that this account is for, if the account is only for one person.

-Accounts exist in the API primarily for configuration from a contest archive, or an administrator comparing one CCS to another.
+Accounts exist in the API primarily for configuration from a contest package, or an administrator comparing one CCS to another.
 It is expected that non-admin clients never see passwords, and typically do not see accounts other than their own.

 The account endpoint exists so that the clients can tell which account (and hence which person or team) they are logged in as.
-It is not expected to exist in a contest archive, and will fail with a 404 error code if the client is not authenticated.
+It is not expected to exist in a contest package, and will fail with a 404 error code if the client is not authenticated.

 #### Examples